Aligning Text, Images, and 3D Structure Token-by-Token: Building our model token-by-token

 \mypar{Training recipes.} Table~\ref{table:training-recipes} compares three approaches for model adaptation: training from scratch, LoRA~\cite{hu2021lora}, and full fine-tuning (FFT).
 FFT from pre-trained language-only weights yields superior performance even when adapting to image and 3D modalities unseen during pre-training -- suggesting effective cross-modal transfer with limited domain-specific data.
 Notably, LoRA performs worse despite its established efficacy for text-only adaptation, indicating limitations when incorporating entirely new modalities.

-\mypar{Instruction-tuned backbones and model sizes.} Instruction-tuned backbones outperform or are on par with non-instruction-tuned ones across all tasks, as shown in Table~\ref{table:backbone-architectures}.
-However, increasing the model size from 1B to 3B parameters provides no significant gains, with question-answering performance declining, indicating that the 1B model sufficiently captures our dataset's complexity while avoiding overfitting.
+\mypar{Instruction-tuned backbones and model sizes.} Instruction-tuned backbones match or outperform non-instruction-tuned ones across all tasks, as shown in Table~\ref{table:backbone-architectures}.
+Increasing model size from 1B to 3B provides no significant gains (even performing notably worse for question-answering), indicating that the 1B model sufficiently captures our dataset's complexity while avoiding overfitting.